BlueBrain/morphology-workflows/README.md

 Each `JSON` object in the list will give a set of morphologies to fetch, depending on the given filters.
-Note that all attributes are optional, so it's possible to pass an empty object to fetch all the morphologies from the database, though it is not recommanded.
+Note that all attributes are optional, so it's possible to pass an empty object to fetch all the morphologies from the database, though it is not recommended.

 ### Create inputs for the Curate, Annotate and Repair workflow